AdobeDocs/commerce-admin.en/help/b2b/backward-incompatible-changes.md

 ### 1.4.2 to 1.5.0

-With the addition of mult-company assignment for company users, customer account information can now include multiple company attributes.
+With the addition of mult-company assignment, company user accounts can now have multiple `company_id` values.
 The `Magento\Company\Api\Data\CompanyCustomerInterface` was updated to set the default `company_id` for a user.
 The default is set to the first company assigned to the company user account.

 If you are upgrading from a previous release, Adobe recommends implementing the following methods in classes that use the `Magento\Company\Api\Data\CompanyCustomerInterface`.

 - Magento\Company\Api\Data\CompanyCustomerInterface::getIsDefault
 - Magento\Company\Api\Data\CompanyCustomerInterface::setIsDefault

 ## Reference